 Customer acquisition is the number one priority for every business.
-If you can’t find customers you won’t be in business for long.
+Therefore, if you can’t find customers you won’t be in business for long.
 It’s just that simple.
 While there are numerous techniques to reach customers, ignoring the process for how you will find them will cause headaches down the road.
 Whether you sell to businesses or consumers, direct or through resellers, the process for how you communicate your brand values, differentiating factors, and critical selling points should follow a structure that defines your specific process for moving customers through the sales funnel.
-Keep in mind this can vary within a business also depending on the product/service or even the decision-maker who will ultimately be deciding whether to purchase from you.
+Keep in mind this can vary within a business also depending on the product/service.
+Or even the decision-maker who will ultimately be deciding whether to purchase from you.

 The final step before moving on is being realistic with your customer profile assumptions.
 Here are just some of the basic questions you should ask yourself before moving on: